smartdevicelink/sdl_app_library_guides/README.md

     ## Code Example
     @![android]
-    This is Android specific instructions that only applies to the Android platform.
+    This is an Android specific instruction that only applies to the Android platform.

     ```java
     (Android code snippet)
     ``` !@

-    This is JavaSE and JavaEE specific instructions that only applies to the Java platform.
+    This is a JavaSE and JavaEE specific instruction that only applies to the Java platform.
     @![javaSE,javaEE]
     ```java
     (Java code snippet)